Experienced Criminal Defense Attorney Can Help

 Domestic violence is considered a serious offense in New York and it is imperative you obtain, an affective, aggressive and knowledgable New York defense attorney to protect your rights.

 Petty offenses, or violations, are the least serious offenses in New York.
-They are minor offenses of the New York Penal Law.
 Penalties for a violation are up to 15 days in county jail and a fine of up to $250.
 Examples of petty offenses include, but are not limited to: Disorderly conduct, Harassment in the second degree, Trespassing, Loitering, Traffic infractions

 How Does a New York Criminal Case Begin?